5 Reasons To Travel Alone

 2. Meet new people and make friends in other countries

 Sure, you can meet new people when traveling with friends or family, but it's more difficult and just not the same.
-For me, when I'm with anyone familiar I tend to interact less with strangers because it's more comfortable and effortless to stick to who I know.
+For many people, including me, we tend to interact less with strangers because it's more comfortable and effortless to stick with the people we know.
 When it's just you and no one is present to act as a social crutch, you are forced - or allowed, depending on your perspective - to interact with people you may never speak with otherwise.

 Traveling alone doesn't only lead to more interactions, but it often leads to more meaningful ones.
 If I go back to Bogotá, I won't hesitate to get in touch with the people I bonded with the most, including some of the staff at the language school.
 Since students at the school were from all over the world, I'll also have friends in Hamburg and Brasilia.

 If I had traveled with a friend, I wouldn't have spent much one-on-one time with anyone else.
 For me, the closest bonds are made when I can just sit with someone at a cafe and have great conversation over drinks like I did in Colombia.

 One of the best parts of traveling alone is the ability to make your own itinerary and change it whenever and however you want without having to consider anyone else's preferences.
 One day in Medellín, I was feeling a bit sick and still tired from traveling so instead of doing a walking tour as I had planned, I had breakfast in the hotel, slept in, and found a cafe where I could relax and people watch.
 If I was traveling with someone who was set on checking everything off the day's itinerary and also not willing to go out without me, that may have been a problem.